mrezkys/flutter_presence/README.md

 **Step 1:**

-Download or clone this repo by using the link below:
+Download or clone this repo by using the link below and do flutter pub get.

 ```
 https://github.com/mrezkys/flutter_presence.git
+cd flutter_presence
+flutter pub get
 ```

 **Step 2:**